-On Friday, Jan.
-18, at 1 p.m., at the Story City Community Center, people age 55 and over are invited to play bridge club and/or the card game “Hand and Foot.”
+At 1 p.m. on Friday, May 31, at the Story City Community Center, people age 55 and over are invited to play bridge club and/or the card game “Hand and Foot.”
 No reservations or charge required, but a snack to share is appreciated.

-On Wednesday, Jan.
-23, a Fellowship Luncheon will be held at 11 a.m. at the Story City Community Center.
+On Wednesday, June 5, a Fellowship luncheon will be at 11 a.m. at the Story City Community Center.
 The cost is $4 per person age 55 and over.
 The delicious meals are catered by Story City Market’s deli.
 A monthly menu and contact information can be picked up at the center.
 Bring your own table service or buy supplies for 25 cents.
-The event offers great food, fellowship and Bingo!
-Reservations can be made by calling Ruby Olson at 515-733-9278.
+The event offers great food, fellowship and bingo.
+Reservations can be made by calling Ruby Olson at (515) 733-9278.

-Disney’s “Mary Poppins Returns” will be shown Friday, Saturday, Sunday, Jan.
-18, 19, 20, at the Story Theater in Story City, but Judge Story’s Theatrical Troupe will be performing “Children of Eden” on the historic stage.
+There is no movie this weekend at the Story Theater in Story City, but Judge Story’s Theatrical Troupe will be performing “Children of Eden” on the historic stage.
 Shows are Saturday, June 1, at 7 p.m. and Sunday afternoon, June 2, at 1:30 p.m.
 Tickets are $15 and are available in advance at ACT Insurance (603 Broad St.) in Story City or at the door 30 minutes before each performance.
-For more information, call 515-733-4551 or 515-733-4319.
-In addition, you can look up what’s playing each weekend on the IMDb and Showtimes apps, www.moviefone.com/showtimes, or search for us on Foursquare and Google+ under Story Theater Grand Opera House.
+For more information, call (515) 733-4551.
+In addition, you can look up what’s playing each weekend on the IMDb and Showtimes apps, www.moviefone.com/showtimes, or search for us on Foursquare under Story Theater Grand Opera House.
 Also, be sure to like us on Facebook at www.facebook.com/storytheater and/or follow us on Twitter @StoryTheater83.